taataa/tapspace/docs/api/index.md

 **Parameters:**
 - *magnitude*
-  - optional number, default 1.
+  - optional number or a Distance.
+Default 1.

 **Returns:**
 - a Vector